dandreasen0/Unit-13-DA/README.md

 _TODO: What aspect of security do load balancers protect?
 What is the advantage of a jump box?_

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the files and system files.
--
-_TODO: What does Filebeat watch for?_
-- _TODO: What does Metricbeat record?_
+- Filebeat allows us to monitor the logs from the specified servers.
+- Metricbeats logs usage of server resources and telemetry.

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name     | Function | IP Address | Operating System |
 |----------|----------|------------|------------------|